 The entire shield is placed on a larger field in which the crossed keys of St. Peter, symbols of the Holy See, form a back drop.
 In the scriptures, Jesus entrusts symbolically to St. Peter, the keys of the Kingdom of Heaven.
 Churches designated as Basilicas have a special spiritual connection to the Church of Rome, and hence, are privileged to utilize the “keys of Peter” in their coats of arms as well as to display the coat of arms of the reigning Pope over the major thresholds of the Basilica.

 Finally, unique to our Mission Basilica School logo, is the date of the founding of our school during the pastorate of Msgr.
-Saint John O’Sullivan, 1928.
+John O’Sullivan, 1928.